adaltas/node-nikita/packages/core/src/session.coffee.md

                     run loptions, (error, {status}) ->
                       return do_next error: error if error
                       # Discover status of all unshy children
-                      status_sync = true if status and not loptions.shy
+                      status_sync = true if status and not (loptions.shy or loptions.metadata?.shy)
                       wait_children()
                   wait_children()
             catch error